darold/pgtt/README.md

 the extension will detect it.

-As you can see in the exemple above the LIKE clause supported as well as the AS clause WITH DATA or WITH NO DATA (default):
+As you can see in the example above the LIKE clause is supported, as well as the AS clause WITH DATA or WITH NO DATA (default):

 	CREATE /*GLOBAL*/ TEMPORARY TABLE test_gtt_table
 	AS SELECT * FROM source_table WITH DATA;

 PostgreSQL temporary table clause `ON COMMIT DROP` is not supported by the extension, GTT are persistent over transactions.
 If the clause is used an error will be raised.

-Only the table rows are deleted or preserved following the clause:
+Temporary table rows are deleted or preserved at transactions commit following the clause:

 	ON COMMIT { PRESERVE | DELETE } ROWS